If you have a dog who’s about 7 – 12 years old … especially a larger breed … and a female, this post is essential reading!

 What if your dog really does have Cushing’s disease?
 Is there anything holistic you can do?

-I’ve used homeopathic ACTH with some slight success and Chinese herbs with great success.
+I’ve used homeopathic ACTH with some success and Chinese herbs with great success.

 The most effective Chinese herbs I’ve used, from the Chi Institute of Chinese Medicine, are: